ldatb/ataides-website/hugo/content/how-we-work.md

 We prioritize quality over noise.
 Every session has purpose.
 Every artifact has value.

-## 4. Executive Visibility
+### 4. Executive & Audit Alignment

-For leadership or board-facing projects, we provide:
+For leadership and audit-facing workstreams, we provide:

-- Executive summaries
+- Executive summaries tailored to non-technical stakeholders
+- Regulatory control mapping
-- Risk and compliance mapping
+- Architecture diagrams and risk memos
-- Visual assets (diagrams, dashboards, memos)
-- Presentation prep or direct briefing support
+- Audit preparation or briefing materials

-We speak the language of architecture, audit, and the boardroom.

 ## 5. Transition & Follow-Up